Kerry Carpenter Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 27th in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in the league.

-- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.50).
+- The Brewers have a 3.52 team ERA that ranks seventh across all league pitching staffs.

-- The Brewers rank 14th in baseball in home runs given up (25 total, 1.1 per game).
+- Brewers pitchers combine to rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

-- The Brewers are sending Lauer (3-1) out to make his fifth start of the season.
-He is 3-1 with a 4.30 ERA and 19 strikeouts in 23 2/3 innings pitched.
+- The Brewers are sending Peralta (2-2) to the mound for his fifth start of the season.
+He is 2-2 with a 3.97 ERA and 23 strikeouts in 22 2/3 innings pitched.

-- His last appearance was on Wednesday against the Seattle Mariners, when the left-hander tossed 7 2/3 innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Saturday against the Boston Red Sox, when the right-hander threw 5 2/3 innings, surrendering four earned runs while allowing five hits.

+- In four games this season, the 26-year-old has a 3.97 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.